lit777/Current-Projects/README.md

 ## Functional Outcome in Causal Inference

-In this project, we try to .
+In this project, we are developing a new framework and model to estimate the outcome that can vary with time, space or any variable.
+We will use functional outcome models which involve several techniques in multivarite data analysis (e.g., FPCA, Splines, etc).
 (More to come)
 * Please contact <a href="mailto:chanmink@bu.edu">me</a> if you are interested in this project.

 ## Semiparametric latent models for heterogeneous causal effects (with different types of data)